msfeldstein/three-vive-controller/README.md

+### This is old code and probably won't work with the latest threejs

 # three-vive-controller

 Use the Vive's controller in ThreeJS webVR applications.
 It will render a nice model for it, and give it an event based API.